 Tickets for events at Union Chapel, Islington, London

 Union Chapel, just south of Highbury Corner in Compton Terrace, on the east side of Upper Street is one of Islington's most important buildings.
 The main Chapel is a Grade I listed building, with the rear of the building being Grade II listed.
 The present building is a magnificent example of Victorian gothic architecture and displays many features which were at the cutting edge of technological advance in their day, including a fine "Father Willis" organ, still in its original condition.
 It is also notable for its adventurous auditorium design on an octagonal ground plan, in accordance with its architect's ideas set out in his book Church Design for Congregations.
 The congregation first gathered in 1799 in a house in Highbury Grove as a Union of evangelical Anglicans and non-conformists, and moved to the previous building on the present site in 1806.
 It is a major London landmark.
 It was designed by James Cubitt and completed in 1877, the 170 foot tower being completed in 1889.
 In 1991, Union Chapel Project was formed as a charity devoted to restoring and running the building and making its facilities available to a diverse group of people.
 It has become an award winning music venue, regarded as one of the best places in London to experience live music.
 The aim of the project is to place the arts and creativity at the heart of Union Chapel and to increase access and inclusive involvement in the performing arts.
 It offers an independent, nonprofit making, naturally chilled-out environment, in which to experence the ultimate fusion of atmospheric high gothic surounding while enjoying your favorite artists.
 Most recently Union Chapel was voted by Time Out London readers London's No.1 Live Music Venue.
 Union Chapel is today a working church, an award winning venue and a centre for those homeless and in crisis in London.
 Venue Rules - Current England & Wales Licensing laws are strictly enforced - Ticket holder may be subject to search - Tickets are non-refundable or transferable - Venue requests no bags allowed into the venue - The venue reserves the right to change the bill without prior notification. - Ticket holders consent to any filming and sound recordings as members of the audience - Ticket holders may be subject to continuous sound levels which may cause potential damage to hearing - Ticket holders may be exposed to strobe lights - Only official merchandise is on sale inside the venue, do not buy outside.
 This is for your protection so that you will receive goods of proven quality. - No 'professional' type cameras, video cameras or sound recording equipment will be allowed in the venue. - Venue advises that tickets are non-refundable and non-transferable. - Venue advises only customers in possession of a valid ticket will be admitted into the venue.
 Lost, stolen or misplaced tickets will not be replaced. - No re-admission policy is strictly enforced - No bottles, cans, alcohol or food is to be brought into the venue - No illegal substances may be brought into or taken on the premises.
 Any one caught in possession of such substances will be ejected form the premises and may be reported to the Police - Any ticket holder throwing drink & objects (beer, glasses etc) will be removed from the building and no refund given.
 Furthermore, customer details will be provided to the regulatory authorities should an offence be alleged to have taken place. - The venue management accepts no responsibility for acts of willful endangerment, or injuries caused thereby to yourself or other patrons whilst on the premises. - No weapons.
 The management reserve the right to define & confiscate - No ticket monies, booking fees etc will be refunded following ejection or refused entry. - No smoking anywhere within the venue complex - at it's discretion the venue management will allow smokers out of the venue.
 Management reserves right to refuse admission PLEASE NOTE: Drinking on the street is prohibited in the Borough of Islington any customer found in possession of alcohol will be refused entry to the venue and possibly detained for police action.
-This is a Challenge 21 venue.
-If you are lucky enough to look under 21 you will be asked to prove that you are over 18 when you buy alcohol.
-If you are under 18 you are committing an offence if you attempt to buy alcohol.
 The Venue adopts a neighbour friendly policy so please make as little noise as possible on leaving the venue.
+Unless otherwise specified all under 16's must be accompanied by an adult.
+If you are lucky enough to look under 25 you will be asked for I.D to purchase alcohol.
+The venue reserves the right to refuse service.
+Random bag searches are in operation at the venue.

 The nearest tube is Highbury & Islington station on the Victoria line (light blue) and the overground network.
 Union Chapel is located just to the right, as you come out of the tube station.
 Angel station on the Northern line (black) is located 10 minutes walk away down Upper Street.